dpv927/EightPuzzleGame/README.md

 </div>

 ## About
-Unlike other apps that solve the 8-puzzle, this app allows you to specify the final state of the board and the goal state.
+Unlike other apps that solve the 8-puzzle, this app allows you to specify the initial and goal state of the game-board.
 The search tree is developed with the <ins>A* algorithm</ins>, giving the least expensive solution (talking about the number of moves).

 ## How to use
-The solver expects two inputs (initial and final states of the board) as a string.
+The program expects two arguments (initial and final states of the board described as strings).
 For example, the string "123456780" (Obviously without the quotes "") will represent the following board:
 ```
 +---+---+---+
 | 1 | 2 | 3 |